vleplat/QuatIca/core/decomp/README.md

 - **Best for**: Large matrices where approximate low-rank structure is sufficient

 #### **Pass-Efficient Q-SVD**
-- **When to use**: Memory-constrained environments, when multiple matrix passes are expensive
+- **When to use**: Memory-constrained environments, low-rank matrices, when speed is priority
 - **Example**: `U, s, V = pass_eff_qsvd(X_quat, R, oversample=10, n_passes=2)`
-- **Best for**: Systems with limited memory or expensive I/O operations
+- **Best for**: Systems with limited memory, low-rank matrices, 2.8x faster than rand_qsvd

 ### **For Hermitian Matrices:**